obsidian-tasks-group/obsidian-tasks/docs/Support and Help/Report a Bug.md

 - our spending **time dealing with incomplete bug reports means** ...
 - ... us spending **less time improving the plugin**.

-Please follow the steps in this page **fully** to report a bug, to save your time and ours.
+Please follow the steps in this page **fully** when reporting a bug, to save your time and ours.
 Thank you.

 ---

 ## Before reporting a bug

+> [!important]
-Don't waste your time crafting a careful bug report for something we already knew about!
+> Don't waste your time crafting a careful bug report for something we already know about!

 - Is it the intended behaviour - or a documented limitation?
   - Read the [User Guide](https://publish.obsidian.md/tasks/Introduction) for the problem feature.